Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 ![](/assets/brainfuck/plot6.svg "A decrease of 8.9% from the previous result"){:style="display:block; margin-left:auto; margin-right:auto"}

 From the first implementation to the last one we get a speedup of almost 7x.
-Of course we can always do better.
+Of course, we can always do better.
 We could continue implementing specific instructions for common brainfuck operations, and we could do that on and on, without end (we could even make an instruction that prints the factors of a number!), but they would less and less generalize for all programs.